 For the Frosting

 - In the bowl of a standing mixer, or a handheld electric mixer and a large mixing bowl, beat the cream cheese, butter, salt and vanilla paste at a medium-high speed until creamy and lump-free.

 - With a mixer on low, add the icing sugar gradually until fully combined but don't overbeat.
 Stop when sugar is already mixed.

 - Smear 3 tablespoons of the frosting on top of the cake stand or cake plate then place the first layer of the cake to hold the cake stay while frosting.

 - Spread the frosting between each layer of the cake, the side and top.
 Enjoy!

-- Love nuts, Add 3/4 cup roasted chopped pecans or walnuts in the batter at the same time with the carrots.
-OR, sprinkle around the frosted cake.
+- Love nuts, Add ¾ cup roasted chopped pecans or walnuts in the batter along with the carrots.
+OR, sprinkle the nuts around the frosted cake.

 - The cake must be kept in the fridge.
 It will still keep itself moist but take it out 20-30 minutes before serving.

 - You don't have to use all the spices listed in the ingredients, use what you have.
 But, opt for cinnamon.